khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 </div>

-That will create a directory `./env/` with the Python binaries, and then you will be able to install packages for that local environment.
+That will create a directory `./env/` with the Python binaries and then you will be able to install packages for that isolated environment.

 ### Activate the environment